Ear Hematoma in Dogs

 Surgery: Surgery requires general anesthesia.
 A small incision is made in the affected ear to drain out the fluid and any blood clots that are present.
 Next, the veterinarian will suture two cartilage layers together in the ear flap, with a small incision remaining open for drainage purposes.
 This incision will eventually heal on its own.
 For larger-eared dogs, the ear may need to be secured to the head with a bandage to protect the blood vessels in the event of any head-shaking during the recovery period.
 Post-surgery, your dog may also need to wear a cone to prevent scratching in the area.
 The sutures usually remain in place for a few weeks while the incision is left open.
 While this surgery is not a major one, it’s important to remember that all surgeries and applications of general anesthesia carry inherent risks and the potential for complications.

-Ear hematomas may resolve on their own or may require treatment by a vet.
-But because they form as the result of an underlying cause, the root of the problem needs to be treated first.
+As ear hematomas form as the result of an underlying cause, the root of the problem needs to be treated first.
 Ear infections and ear mites are completely treatable; allergies can be managed but rarely cured.

 The hematoma itself is not contagious to other animals or humans.
 However, the underlying reason for the ear hematoma may in some cases be contagious.
 For instance, ear mites, which cause irritation and scratching and can lead to the development of a hematoma, are contagious to other animals.
 (Humans are seldom affected by ear mites, although it is possible for a person to develop a mild skin rash on their hands, arms, or legs if exposed.)